You know what they say, “size matters.”

 While protein and calories are arguably most important for muscle growth, all three macronutrients — protein, carbs, and fats — are equally as important when size is the goal.

 Carbohydrates are the body’s preferred fuel source for powering through workouts.
+Prioritize unrefined carbohydrates, like whole grains, oats, brown rice, and quinoa.

 Studies also show that low-fat diets can lower testosterone levels, which could stall muscle gains.
 Meanwhile, diets high in fat will add pounds to your weigh-in, just not in a good way.
+Stick to unsaturated fats when you can, such as monounsaturated options like olive oil, peanut butter, seeds, nuts, and avocados.

 Swolverine Kre-Alkalyn: Creatine Phospate